MicrosoftDocs/defender-docs/defender-endpoint/ios-troubleshoot.md

 ## Send in-app feedback

-If a user faces an issue which isn't already addressed in the above sections or is unable to resolve using the listed steps, the user can provide in-app feedback along with diagnostic data.
+If a user faces an issue that isn't already addressed in the above sections or is unable to resolve using the listed steps, the user can provide in-app feedback along with diagnostic data.
 Our team will then investigate the logs to provide the right solution.

 1. Users can use the following steps to send feedback if they are signed in to the app and can see the Send Feedback option:

-   1. Open MSDefender app on the iOS/iPadOS device.
+   1. Open the MS Defender app on the iOS/iPadOS device.

    2. Select the menu (profile icon) on the top-left corner, and then select **Send Feedback**.